Black woman golfer: It was like we had targets on our backs - Philly

 "We were called there for an issue, the issue did not warrant any charges," Northern York County Regional Police Chief Mark Bentzel told the York Daily Record.

-JJ Chronister told the newspaper Sunday that she called the women personally to apologize.
+JJ Chronister, who owns the club with her husband Jordan Chronister, told the newspaper Sunday that she called the women personally to apologize.
 She said she hopes to meet with them to discuss how the club can use what happened as a learning experience and do better in the future.